sequentech/deployment-tool/doc/backups.md

 # Logs

-The Postgresql backup archiving system that agora-dev-box installs generates a series of log entries on /var/log/syslog.
+The Postgresql backup archiving system that deployment-tool installs generates a series of log entries on /var/log/syslog.
 An easy way to review them is to use the command:

     # cat /var/log/syslog | grep _postgres